 J.P.
-Morgan Securities is a registered broker-dealer and FCM and, accordingly, is subject to regulatory capital requirements, including those imposed by the SEC, CFTC, FINRA and the NFA.
+Morgan Securities is a registered broker-dealer and security-based swap dealer with the SEC and registered as an FCM and registered as a swap dealer with the CFTC.
+Accordingly, J.P.
+Morgan Securities is subject to regulatory capital requirements, including those imposed by the SEC, CFTC, FINRA and the NFA.
 SEC Rule 15c3-1 and CFTC Rule 1.17 specify uniform minimum net capital requirements, as defined, for their registrants, and also effectively require that a significant part of the registrants' assets be kept in relatively liquid form.
 J.P.
 Morgan Securities is approved to calculate net capital charges for market risk and derivatives-related credit risk based on mathematical models in accordance with the market and credit risk standards of Appendix E of SEC Rule 15c3-1.
+J.P.
+Morgan Securities is also required to hold tentative net capital (net capital before deducting market and credit risk charges as defined by the Net Capital Rule) in excess of \$5.0 billion.